 Weaving pumpkins into your wedding décor doesn't mean your venue has to transform into a haunted house.
 Done right, pumpkins can pay a hearty and festive homage to the fall season as opposed to a Halloween tribute.
 After all, we're all guilty of loving anything and everything pumpkin spice; who says you can't bring that flair to your fall wedding?

 First things first, skip the jack-o-lanterns and black accents to avoid holiday overkill.
 If you're feeling traditional orange, subtly incorporate different sized pumpkins throughout various elements of your wedding for consistency.
 Line them up as aisle markers, place them on a welcome table, or litter a corner with them for a playful look.
-If your color palette doesn't involve this bright color, get out the spray paint.
-White transforms a pumpkin's loud vibes into soft ones, and silver, bronze, or gold (or all three!) are just the trick to glamming the squash up.
-Add sequins, lace, sparkles, or embellishments to create some texture and further tie the pumpkins into your theme.
+If your color palette will clash with bright orange, get out the spray paint.
+White transforms a pumpkin's loud vibes into soft ones, and silver, bronze, or gold (or all three!) are just the trick to glamming up the gourds.
 Or, pair them with other fruits and vegetables of the harvest such as squash and apples for an earthy and bohemian feel.

-Here's a secret — your pumpkins don't have to be real.
+Here's a secret: your pumpkins don't even have to be real.
 Faux pumpkins are just as delightful and come in finishes (like metallic) that spray paint can't necessarily recreate.
-Brown wicker pumpkins are another option, a whimsical choice for a rustic wedding.
+Brown wicker pumpkins are another option—a whimsical choice for a rustic wedding.

 We hardly think it’s fair that anyone with an affinity for pumpkins is automatically labeled #basic.
 In the spirit of the season, we’ve rounded up some of our favorite ways to incorporate the beloved gourd into your big day.
 Check out some of our favorite non-basic ways to celebrate your nuptials with pumpkins.